-New seawalls, jetties, solid wood or metal breakwater walls and similar structures are prohibited (amendment dated mm/dd/yr).
-This prohibition does not include rip rap revetments, biotechnical shoreline stabilization systems, and combinations of the two.
+New and/or expanded seawalls, jetties, solid wood or metal breakwater walls and similar structures are prohibited (amendment effective mm/dd/2024).
+This prohibition does not include rip rap revetments, biotechnical shoreline stabilization systems, and the combination of the two.